isomerpages/nlb-curiocity/_sample/Gardens, Cemeteries and Parks.md

 ### **Former Recreational Grounds of Fort Canning Hill**

 King George V Park was not the only recreational grounds in Fort Canning Hill, there were also others including the River Valley Swimming Complex, the Van Kleef Aquarium and the National Theatre.
-Although these grounds were no longer around, they were very popular during the postwar period right up to the nation-building years.
+Although these places are no longer around, they were very popular during the postwar period right up to the nation-building years.

 _________